ssciwr/python-packaging/calculate-liam/README.md

 # calculate-liam

-A simple example of a Python package from the [SSC Python Packaging course](https://ssciwr.github.io/python-packaging).
+A simple example of a Python package from the [SSC Python Packaging course](https://ssciwr.github.io/python-packaging), which is published on [testPyPI](https://test.pypi.org/project/calculate-liam/)

-## testPyPI install
+## install from testPyPI

 First ensure that the dependencies are installed from (real) PyPI: